GLOBAL MARKETS-Shares, crude oil dip despite stronger US jobs

 Much of Thursday's rally was rooted in the belief that significant East Coast storm damage will force capital spending, rebuilding and help boost employment far more quickly than was thought a week ago, Andrew Wilkinson, chief economic strategist at Miller Tabak & Co, told clients.

-But Wilkinson said the so-called fiscal cliff -- when higher tax rates and cuts in government spending are scheduled to kick in early next year if Congress fails to act -- has made investors reluctant to buy further into the equity rally.
+But Wilkinson said that the so-called fiscal cliff -- when higher tax rates and cuts in government spending are scheduled to begin early next year if Congress fails to act -- has made investors reluctant to buy further into the rally.

-The MSCI all-country equity index of world shares slipped 0.04 percent to 331.68.
+The MSCI all-country equity index of world shares slipped 0.1 percent at 331.48.

 Oil fell as weak European data reinforced a gloomy picture for the demand outlook.
 Euro zone manufacturing shrank for the 15th month running in October as output and new orders fell, a survey showed.